-- One or more of the following documents to confirm that you meet the nationality, residency and age criteria: A certified copy of your birth certificate (or an affidavit of birth); National Identity Card; A valid passport (with translation, if necessary). - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date).
-If your official transcript is not in English, you must submit both (i) the original official document issued by your institution and (ii) a translation into English certified by a professional translator, the issuing body of the original transcript or an authorized notary. - Evidence of residency within the region for at least five of the last ten years, for example official school records. - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
-Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - o To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website. - o If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - A full curriculum vitae (CV) which should include specific details about academic qualifications, publications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
+- Your birth certificate confirming that you meet the age criterion. - A copy of your Hong Kong Identity Card/Passport (with translation, if necessary), confirming that you meet the nationality/citizenship/residency criteria. - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date). - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL /IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can write and upload a brief letter requesting a waiver to this requirement.
+Your letter should explain how you meet the requirements for a waiver, and include any relevant evidence. - To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website. - If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - A full curriculum vitae (CV) which should include specific details about academic qualifications, publications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
 If you have an ORCID ID, you may wish to include this.